-4. For any round-trip Club Sports-related travel that exceeds 550 total miles, commercial airline, bus, train or chartered bus must be used.
+- 4. For any round-trip Club Sports-related travel that exceeds 550 total miles, commercial airline, bus, train or chartered bus must be used. - 5.
+Personally owned vehicles may ONLY be used to transport the owner of the vehicle to Club Sport events.
+The owner of the vehicle cannot transport other club members or staff to an event.